Hidden-Gem-Music/Hidden-Gem-Music/hidden-gem-music-app/Documentation/routing-state-and-navigation.md

 - welcome dismissal should use `navigationRef.canGoBack()` before calling `goBack`
 - if the welcome screen has no back route to pop, the app should navigate to Discovery directly
 - mobile welcome route buttons should guard against repeated taps during the closing transition
+- header/breadcrumb navigation to `Welcome` should reset into the normal Welcome-over-Discovery stack instead of stacking the Welcome modal over the current active page

 Current country-opening rule from Discovery on mobile: